Torris J. Butterfield and Associates, P.C.

 Practicing Dentistry w/o a License

-Contact Our Offices Today 404.522.5016
+Contact Our Office

 Don’t Fight Alone!
 We Are Here To Fight For You!

-Notable Criminal Cases
+Notable Criminal Cases Advocated

 State v.
-Mark Geter
+Mark Geter.

 Case# 01SC11017; Murder Felony Murder (3), Aggravated Assault, Cruelty to Children, Cruelty to Children

 Judge Manis held Attorney Butterfield in contempt of court because he conducted a very vigorous and thorough cross-examination of the child’s mother who was the co-defendant/star witness.
 The Court of Appeals of Georgia REVERSED AND REMANDED the case.
-“Thus, no evidence supports the court’s finding that Butterfield willfully disobeyed the court’s order to complete his cross-examination with the time specified…We hold that an order to reorganize one’s cross-examination is simply too vague to be the basis for a contempt order.”
+“Thus, no evidence supports the court’s finding that Butterfield willfully disobeyed the court’s order to complete his cross-examination within the time specified…We hold that an order to reorganize one’s cross-examination is simply too vague to be the basis for a contempt order.”
 In re Butterfield, 265 Ga.
 App.
 745, 595 S.E.
 2d 588 (2004).

 Criminal Cases Settled